Australian Football League: International broadcast history

 Historically AFL broadcasts in other countries have varied.

 In late 1979, the brand new ESPN cable network signed the league's first international TV contract.
 Coverage began with the 1980 season with matches airing on late Friday and Saturday nights, sometimes live but usually one or two week tape delayed to up to 2.5 million subscribers.
 At the time, reports indicated ESPN paid the VFL nearly $100,000 (the VFL's Australian TV rights deal at the time was just $600,000).
 The 1983 VFL Grand Final was the first time in history that the Grand Final was broadcast live into the US.
 Coverage continued on ESPN until 1986, when the sport was dropped after which it was not broadcast in the US for over a decade.

 New Zealand was the second country which held broadcast rights in 1980, with highlight packages with the Grand Final going live into the country.

 In the early 1990s, American regional sports network Prime Sports (unrelated to the Australian regional television network) aired Seven's weekly highlight show as well as the grand final.
 Some other English speaking countries have shown the game, however, it has been since 2008 that channels in other countries began televising matches.
 From 1998 to 2006 games were broadcast in the United States by the Fox Sports World network.

 In 2007, after the record domestic television rights deal, the AFL secured an additional bonus: greater international television rights and increase exposure to overseas markets, including a five-year deal with Setanta Sports and new deals with other overseas pay-TV networks.
 The deal ended early in 2009 when Setanta stopped broadcasting into Great Britain.
 ESPN again took up the contract.

-Additionally, AFL games can be shown in Irish pubs and sport pubs by request in Bangkok although Thailand has no AFL rights because these pubs have subscribed internet cable services.
+Additionally, AFL games can be shown in Irish pubs and sport pubs by request in Bangkok.
+Thai's broadcasting rights is under ABC Asia.